 According to a report released by the Pew Research Center, approximately 5 of the 29 million households with school-aged children lack access to high quality broadband internet while at home.
 The research indicates that almost one-third of households whose incomes fall below $50,000 and with children ages 6 to 17 do not have a high-speed internet connection.
 The data also makes it evident that low-income households – especially our black and Hispanic families – make up a disproportionate percentage of the 5 million families without access.
-Coined “The Homework Gap,” this means that many of the children sitting in our classrooms lose connectivity the moment they step of of our campus.
+Coined “The Homework Gap,” this means that many of the children sitting in our classrooms lose connectivity the moment they step off of our campus.
 At a time where approximately 70% of our nation’s teachers are requiring some sort of digital work outside the school walls, this places many of our students that are most in need at a severe disadvantage.
 How does your school handle this issue?

 Equity in opportunity isn’t something that solely affects our nation’s school children.
 The need for connectivity to become a productive member of society has skyrocketed since the beginning of this century.
 Whether it’s continuing education, applying for a job, or access to the world’s information, the ability to connect is vital for economic opportunity.
 As such, the Federal government, the FCC, and other organizations have partnered to support those most in need.
-Also supporting the effort are businesses such as Samsung who have been leaders in the field by sharing relevant case studies, success stories, and the need for student connectivity.
-Samsung’s paper on “Bringing Internet Home: Pervasive Digital Education Requires Pervasive Access” is a dynamic resource for district leaders working to tackle the issue.

 In the summer of 2015, the U.S. Department of Housing and Urban Development (HUD) and Obama Administration launched a follow up to its ConnectED Initiative, deemed “ConnectHome”.
 This initiative works to join communities, the private sector, and the federal government to expand high-speed broadband to more than 275,000 low-income households; in an effort to support nearly 200,000 of our nation’s children living in HUD-assisted housing across the nation.
 The goals of ConnectHome are to: (1) Make broadband Internet more adoptable; (2) Make broadband Internet more valuable; and (3) Make broadband Internet adoption sustainable.
 From Newark, New Jersey, to Los Angeles, California, groups are working to provide high speed access in federally funded housing areas.